mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 To remain WCAG AAA compliant, I chose dark colour variants for background colours behind white text to maintain maximum contrast.
 Colour contrast compliance was tested using [WebAIM's Contrast Checker tool](https://webaim.org/resources/contrastchecker/).

 ### Fonts

+Black Ops One, Press Start 2P, and Roboto fonts were selected from Google fonts to match the naval and arcade themes of the game while maintaining readability and accessibility.

+Black Ops One font is used for the site logo and primary headings.
+Roboto font used is as the main body text including the navigation, sidebar score text, and footer.

+Black Ops One fallback fonts are Lucida Sans Typewriter, Helvetica, and sans-serif.

+The Roboto and Press Start 2P fallback fonts are Arial, Helvetica, and sans-serif.

+Fonts are imported using the Google Fonts library.

 ### Structure